innpei/CycleGAN-cartoon-reenactment/README.md

 ```
 !python train.py --dataroot 'your dataroot here' --name model_name --model cycle_gan  --checkpoints_dir 'yout dataroot for checkpoints here'
 ```
+You may also specify '--weights simple' to use rectangular weights or '--weights parsed' to use weights of eyes and mouth shape

 ### Using pre-trained model: